 But CBS deleted this instructional clip.
 We regret this immensely as the report compiled by clever journalist Thalia Assuras was so well done.
-Recently it surfaced again as a somewhat altered video.
+After a long time it surfaced again as a somewhat altered video.
 CBS Sunday Morning - It's a Turntable.

 Also added hier is the first video originating from forwardbound's channel on YouTube explaning: How Vinyl Records Are Made.